ConnorArmstrong/deco1400-website/readme.md

 #### **nav-loader.js**

 - **navbar.html** javascript file.
 Handles Navigation Bar loading and injection.
 This runs on pages **index.html**, **library.html** and **content.html**.

+- This also handles the log out functionality, clearing the `localStorage` of a log in key.

 #### **utils.js**